MoussaDev1/Projet-CVVEN/README.md

 - **User Authentication and Security**: Secure user registration, login, and password reset functionalities with implemented content security policies.
 - **Reservation Management**: Create and manage reservations with dedicated models and controllers.
-- **Administrative Functions**: Admin panel for overseeing user activities, content management, and application configuration.
+- **Administrative Functions**: Admin panel for overseeing users activities, content management, and application configuration.

 ## Technologies Used